Leaf-Agriculture/docs/docs/Link_provider_connection.md

 To allow the users to authenticate with Trimble, you will need to send your application info to this endpoint &nbsp<span class="badge badge--warning">POST</span> `/usermanagement/api/app-keys/Trimble/{appName}`

-For CNHi, it is necessary to inform the:
+For Trimble, it is necessary to inform the:
 - `applicationName`
 - `clientId`
 - `clientSecret`